tamtam96/Path/contents/path/claims-verification/life-expectancy.md

 claim: human being willed, and increased life-expectancy.
-Thus we are in control, not God
+Thus we are in control, not God. also the rich live more.
+And all of this is supported by data.

 analysis: